dsccommunity/TheDSCBook/manuscript/configuring-the-lcm.md

 You can also specify a CertificateID, if the server requires client certificate authentication.
 Notice that the service endpoint - PSDSCPullServer.svc - is the same as it was for the regular pull server function.
 That's a change in WMF v5; previously, the "compliance server," as it was then known, had its own endpoint.

 ## Partial Configurations
 The last thing you might want to do with the LCM is configure partial configurations.
-I've outlined previously what these are (and why I'm not sure they're a good idea), and here's how you set them up:
+We've outlined previously what these are (and why we're not sure they're a good idea), and here's how you set them up:

+W> It's worth noting that partials can get really complex.
+What we're showing here is an illustration; we're not sure it's something you'd find in a real-world environment.
+We're just trying to convey the sense of the thing.

 ```
 [DSCLocalConfigurationManager()]